Jenia-tyt/graduation_project_topjava/README.md

 Admin;

-User votes from the estaurant where he will diner.
+User votes fo the restaurant's menu where he will diner.

-Admin updates a new menu for restaurants every day.
+Admin updates a restaurant's menu every day.

 Technology stack: